 When a data center doesn’t follow this strategy, the warm air from one row starts to warm up the cool air that is pulled in by the equipment in the next.
 This is less efficient than keeping the cool air in the ‘intake’ aisle and warm air in the ‘exhaust’ aisle.

 Setting up the server racks as described above is a great start toward the hot aisle | cold aisle strategy.
 Server racks, however, don’t typically go up to the ceiling, so without a little extra effort, the hot and cold air will mix when it passes over the top.

 Installing physical barriers between aisles can prevent this problem.
 There are a number of different options to accomplish this goal.
-For example, the AisleLok Rack Top Baffle will help to hold the air in place where it belongs.
 There are also options to place barriers at the end of each aisle to further contain the air.